redpanda-data/console/docs/authorization/roles.md

 ##### Resource: Application

-`viewConfig` : Allows you to show Roles and resolved role bindings in an admin panel
+`canManageKowl` : Allows you to show Kowl Business roles and resolved role bindings in an admin panel

 ##### Resource: Topics